 (a) User shall provide to the Director twenty (20) promotional tickets for each paid event, for the purpose of promoting the Facility.

 (b) This Agreement shall be construed and enforced according to the laws of the State of Florida and each party shall be responsible for its own attorney’s fees.
+Venue for the resolution of any disputes, including litigation, shall be in Miami-Dade County, Florida.

 (c) Title and paragraph headings are for convenient reference and are not a part of this Agreement.